Department of Justice is now the Department of Communities and Justice. Find out more >

 Application for Legal Assistance Form (LECC)

-If your application is approved the LRO can provide free legal services to ensure that you, in your dealings with the ICAC or LECC:
+If your application is approved, DCJ Legal can provide free legal services to ensure that you, in your dealings with the ICAC or LECC:

-Firstly, you should contact the LRO.
+Firstly, you should contact DCJ Legal.
 Participation in an interview after a request has been made is entirely voluntary.
 In addition, following an interview you may be asked to sign a statement prepared by Commission officers from the interview.
-This also is voluntary.
+This is also voluntary.

 The assistance provided by this Office does